jasnell/w3-socialwg-activitystreams-conformance/language-set/L3/README.md

 Type:      Roundtrip Test

-Condition: Value object with @language = "en"
+Condition: Language Map with multiple languages, no default language context

 Repeat Test for each of the language sensitive core properties: "displayName", "title", "summary", "content"